ebaauw/homebridge-zp/README.md

 Key | Default | Description
 --- | ------- | -----------
-`address` | _(discovered)_ | The IP address for the web server Homebridge ZP creates to receive notifications from Sonos ZonePlayers.
-This must be an IP address of the server running Homebridge ZP, reachable by the ZonePlayers.
+`address` | _(discovered)_ | The IP address for the web server Homebridge ZP creates to receive notifications from Sonos zone players.
+This must be an IP address of the server running Homebridge ZP, reachable by the zone players.
 You might need to set this on a multi-homed server, if Homebridge ZP binds to the wrong network interface.
 `alarms` | `false` | Flag whether to expose an additional service per Sonos alarm.
 `brightness` | `false` | Flag whether to expose volume as `Brightness` when `service` is `"switch"` or `"speaker"`.
 Setting this flag enables volume control from Siri, but not from Apple's Home app.
-`excludeAirPlay` | `false` | Flag whether not to expose ZonePlayers that support Airplay, since they natively show up in Apple's Home app.
+`excludeAirPlay` | `false` | Flag whether not to expose zone players that support Airplay, since they natively show up in Apple's Home app.
 `forceS2` | `false` | Flag whether to expose only S2 zone players.
 See [**Split Sonos System**](#split-sonos-system) below.
-`heartrate` | (disabled) | Interval (in seconds) to poll ZonePlayer when `leds` is set.
+`heartrate` | (disabled) | Interval (in seconds) to poll zone players when `leds` is set.
 `leds` | `false` | Flag whether to expose an additional *Lightbulb* service per zone for the status LED.
 This also supports locking the physical controls.
-`nameScheme` | `"% Sonos"` | The name scheme for the HomeKit accessories.  `%` is replaced with the player name.
+`nameScheme` | `"% Sonos"` | The name scheme for the HomeKit accessories.  `%` is replaced with the zone name.
 E.g. with the default name scheme, the accessory for the `Kitchen` zone is set to `Kitchen Sonos`.
 Note that this does _not_ change the names of the HomeKit services, used by Siri.
-`port` | `0` _(random)_ | The port for the web server Homebridge ZP creates to receive notifications from Sonos ZonePlayers.
+`port` | `0` _(random)_ | The port for the web server Homebridge ZP creates to receive notifications from Sonos zone players.
 `resetTimeout` | `500` | Timeout (in milliseconds) to reset input (e.g. _Change Volume_).
 `service` | `"switch"` | Defines what type of service and volume characteristic Homebridge ZP uses.
 Possible values are: `"switch"` for `Switch` and `Volume`; `"speaker"` for `Speaker` and `Volume`; `"light"` for `LightBulb` and `Brightness`; and `"fan"` for `Fan` and `Rotation Speed`.
 Selecting `"light"` or `"fan"` enables changing the Sonos volume from Siri and from Apple's Home app.
 Selecting `"speaker"` results in a *not supported* accessory in Apple's Home app.
 `speakers` | `false` | Flag whether to expose a second *Speakers* service per zone, in addition to the standard *Sonos* service, see [**Speakers**](#speakers).
 You might want to set this if you're using Sonos groups in a configuration of multiple Sonos zones.
-`subscriptionTimeout` | `30` | The duration (in minutes) of the subscriptions Homebridge ZP creates with each ZonePlayer.
+`subscriptionTimeout` | `30` | The duration (in minutes) of the subscriptions Homebridge ZP creates with each zone player.
-`timeout` | `15` | The timeout (in seconds) to wait for a response from a Sonos ZonePlayer.
+`timeout` | `15` | The timeout (in seconds) to wait for a response from a Sonos zone player.
 `tv` | `false` | Create an additional, non-bridged TV accessory for each zone.
 `tvPreFix` | `TV` | Prefix for serial number of TV accessories, to enable multiple instances of Homebridge ZP on the same network.